stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ##### System Requirements

 FREQ-4.1
-: Citizens MUST be able to select a detailed occupations as a goal from a list
+: Citizens MUST be able to select a detailed occupations as a goal from a list.

 FREQ-4.2
-: Selected goal MUST be saved to the user profile
+: Selected goal MUST be saved to the user profile.

 #### FREQ-5 - Edit Citizen Profile

-Citizens MUST be able to edit their current profile to accommodate for changes in their desired goals
+Citizens MUST be able to edit their current profile to accommodate for changes in their desired goals.

 ##### System Requirements

 FREQ-5.1
-: Citizens MUST be shown a list of major/minor groups of jobs and their descriptions and select one of them
+: Citizens MUST be shown a list of major/minor groups of jobs and their descriptions and select one of them.

 FREQ-5.2
-: Citizens MUST be able to drill down and select a detailed occupation and be shown related occupations as a possible choice
+: Citizens MUST be able to drill down and select a detailed occupation and be shown related occupations as a possible choice.

 FREQ-5.3
-: Selected detailed occupation SHOULD be saved to the user profile
+: Selected detailed occupation SHOULD be saved to the user profile.

 #### FREQ-6 - View Unemployment Data